ghadaalhabib/Data-Collection-for-Speech-Recognition/README.md

 # Data-Collection-for-Speech-Recognition
-This repository includes multiple python scripts used to perform data collection to train machine learning models to recognize speech.
+This repository includes multiple python scripts used to perform data collection and web scraping from Youtube to train machine learning models to recognize speech.

 The repository contains the following files: